picchionidev/javabootcamp/Projetos do BootCamp/IPhone/README.md

 # iPhone Simulation Project 📱

 This project simulates the core functionalities of an iPhone, such as a Music Player 🎵, Phone 📞, and Web Browser 🌐.
-It was created to demonstrate my knowledge of Object-Oriented Programming in Java, while also helping me practice and improve my English skills 🇬🇧.
+It was created to demonstrate my knowledge of Object-Oriented Programming in Java, while also helping me practice and improve my English skills.

 ## Features: